wp-plugins/admidio-events/readme.txt

 License: GPLv3 or later
 License URI:  http://www.gnu.org/licenses/gpl-3.0

-A widget that displays event data from the online membership management system <a href="http://sourceforge.net/projects/admidio/">Admidio</a>.
+A Widget that displays event data from the online membership management system <a href="http://sourceforge.net/projects/admidio/">Admidio</a>.

 == Description ==
 [Admidio](http://sourceforge.net/projects/admidio/ "Admidio at SourceForge") is a free PHP based membership management system for organizations and groups.
 It also offers an event manager module to plan date, time and place of events.

-**Admidio Events** displays such event data in the widget area of a WordPress page, for example the home page of the sports club the members belong to.
+**Admidio Events** displays such event data in the Widget area of a WordPress page, for example the home page of the sports club the members belong to.
 The number of upcoming events shown is configurable.
-Also the widget provides a collapsed (event name, optional: date) or expanded (all event data) view which can be toggled between.
+Also the Widget provides a collapsed (event name, optional: date) or expanded (all event data) view which can be toggled between.
 The data from Admidio to WordPress is transferred via RSS.

-Please note that the free icon font *Genericons* has to be available with your WordPress installation.
+Please note that the free icon font [Genericons](http://genericons.com) has to be available with your WordPress installation.
 Either by using a theme that includes *Genericons* out of the box (for example [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/) or [Twenty Fourteen](http://wordpress.org/themes/twentyfourteen/) or by using a Plugin that adds *Genericons* to your theme (for example [Genericon'd](http://wordpress.org/plugins/genericond/)).

 == Installation ==

+= Plugin Installation =
 Detailed installation instructions can be found in the [WordPress Codex](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-= Widget options =
+= Widget Options =
 * **Title**<br />
 Widget title.

 * **Enter the event RSS feed URL here**<br />
-URL for file `rss_dates.php` of your Admidio installation.
-Typically like this: `http://YOUR_DOMAIN_HERE/adm_program/modules/dates/rss_dates.php`.<br /><br />
+URL to file `rss_dates.php` of your Admidio installation, like so: `http://YOUR_DOMAIN_HERE/adm_program/modules/dates/rss_dates.php`.<br /><br />
 *Examples*<br />
-URL in Admidio demo (English version): `http://www.admidio.org/demo_en/adm_program/modules/dates/rss_dates.php`,<br />
+URL for English Admidio demo server: `http://www.admidio.org/demo_en/adm_program/modules/dates/rss_dates.php`,<br />
-URL in Admidio demo (German version): `http://demo.admidio.org/adm_program/modules/dates/rss_dates.php`.
+URL for German Admidio demo server: `http://demo.admidio.org/adm_program/modules/dates/rss_dates.php`.

 * **Date format setting in Admidio**<br />
-This option has to be set equal to the date format setting in Admidio (see Administration - Organisation preferences - Organisation and regional preferences). *Hint: The time format setting in Admidio has to be set to either H:i or h:i.*
+This option has to be set to the date format setting in Admidio (see Administration - Organisation preferences - Organisation and regional preferences). *Hint: As possible, the time format setting in Admidio should be set to either H:i or h:i.*

 * **How many events would you like to display**<br />
 Maximum number of events displayed.

 * **Display event title with date**<br />
 If checked, the event date is appended to the event title.
-Especially useful for collapsed view where otherwise only the event title is shown.
+Especially useful for collapsed view as otherwise only the event title is shown.

 * **Date font color**<br />
 Here you can select a font color for the event date that is different from the event title color.

 * **Start with expanded view**<br />
-If checked, then the Widget displays all event data after a page reload.
+If checked, the Widget displays all event data after a page reload.

+== Frequently Asked Questions ==

+= How can I toggle between collapsed and expanded view? = Just click on the Widget title.

+= Is there a possibility to play around with Admidio without installing it before? = There are Admidio demo servers available.
+Here you can check, if Admidio's features fit to your needs.
+You can choose between an [English Admidio demo server](http://www.admidio.org/demo_en/) or a [German Admidio demo server](http://demo.admidio.org/).

+= I can toggle between views.
+But there is a strange box showing up in the upper right of the Widget.
+What's that? = Very likely this is because the free icon font [Genericons](http://genericons.com) is missing.
+This font has to be available with your WordPress installation.
+Either by using a theme that includes *Genericons* out of the box (for example [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/) or [Twenty Fourteen](http://wordpress.org/themes/twentyfourteen/) or by using a Plugin that adds *Genericons* to your theme (for example [Genericon'd](http://wordpress.org/plugins/genericond/)).

+= The Widget doesn't display event data but a message.
+What does it mean? =
+* **Message 1**<br />
+Explanation 1

+* **Message 2**<br />
+Explanation 2

+* **Message 3**<br />
+Explanation 3

+= The Widget cannot toggle between views.
+If I click on the Widget title, nothing happens. = This is because some themes use non-standard css class names.
+Unfortunately it cannot get fixed easily.
+Try one of the currently most popular themes that have been tested with *Admidio Events*: Customizr 3.1.17, Twenty Thirteen 1.2, Twenty Fourteen 1.1 worked out of the box.
+Eighties 1.1.0, Los 1.1.0, Oxygen 0.5.4, Twenty Ten 1.6, Twenty Eleven 1.8, Twenty Twelve 1.4 worked after installation of Plugin [Genericon'd](http://wordpress.org/plugins/genericond/).

+= What will happen if I don't set the time format in Admidio as suggested (H:i or h:i)? = The worst thing that could happen if you choose a different time format, is a wrong order for events on the same day.
+Normally *Admidio Events* shows the upcoming events in chronological order.
+The next event will be on top of the list.
+For most of the events only the event date is important for sorting.
+But if there is more than one event on the same day, the event time is used to put the events in correct order.
+If the time cannot be read due to an unknown time format, Admidio uses *00:00* as the event time.

+= Where can I find more information about Admidio? = You can find an English page about [Admidio on SourceForge](http://sourceforge.net/projects/admidio/).
+Or use the [German home page of Admidio](http://admidio.de/).

 == Screenshots ==
 1. Widget options on Widget admin screen.
-2. Example for collapsed view with theme [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/).
+2. Collapsed view on front end screen with theme [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/).
+Clicking on Widget title toggles between views.
-3. Expanded view with theme [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/).
+3. Expanded view on front end screen with theme [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/).
+Clicking on Widget title toggles between views.

-== Frequently Asked Questions ==

-- Describe what Admidio can do.
-- Explain error messages here.

 == Changelog ==

+= 0.4.1 =
+* Further improvement for file readme.txt.

 = 0.4.0 =
 * Addition of url scheme *http://* to RSS feed url if it has been omitted.